Material culture tells the story of people and their things: allowing us insights into the significance that objects held for people in the past.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-You'll carry out a piece of original independent research using appropriate scientific or laboratory (MSc) or disciplinary (MA) skills.
+You'll complete a dissertation and related assessed lecture (80 credits), carrying out a piece of original independent research using appropriate scientific or laboratory (MSc) or disciplinary (MA) skills.

 You'll have regular meetings with your supervisor who is there to offer support, guidance and encouragement throughout the dissertation writing process.